BlueSkyDefender/AstrayFX/README.md

 Because who wants razor-sharp clouds?
 Birds don't, so why should you.

 **Depth Cues**<br />
 Depth Based Unsharp Mask intentional haloing.
 This will work with or without depth.
-On video, video games, and with still images. *UPDATE PENDING*
+On video, video games, and with still images.
-This will enhance Depth Effects that are already apart of the scene.
+This will enhance Depth Effects that are already apart of the scene. *UPDATE PENDING*

 **Temporal AA**<br />
 TAA is a Epic Games implementation of Temporal AA that seems the only real way of doing this in reshade with out motion vectors. *UPDATE PENDING*

-**eMotionBLur**<br /> *WIP*
+**eMotionBLur**<br />
 Fake motion vectors Motion Blur. *UPDATE PENDING*

 **Trails**<br />